 In the past, physicians who used filing cabinets to store reams of patient records faced significant risk of data theft or damage.
 Paper records are easily lost or stolen, and could be completely destroyed by a flood, fire or another natural disaster.
 The lack of security surrounding these documents was a significant risk to patient safety.

-Once the EMR mandate was established, health care providers could establish their own on-site data storage infrastructure, but again that would require the retention of IT staff that are knowledgeable in data security to ensure that patient data was protected.
+Once the EMR mandate was established, healthcare providers could establish their own on-site data storage infrastructure, but again, that would require the retention of IT staff that are knowledgeable in data security to ensure that patient data was protected.

-Cloud-based Data Storage Makes Way for Big Data Applications
+Cloud Computing For Healthcare Paves the Way for Big Data Applications

 In the past, doctors all over the United States kept their patient records in paper files.
-There was always a huge volume of potentially useful data in patient EMRs – data that could used to predict when an epidemic might occur, to detect subtle correlations in patient illnesses that could reveal the causes of disease or to elucidate which treatment options were the most effective for a set of symptoms.
+There was always a huge volume of potentially useful data in patient EMRs – data that could be used to predict when an epidemic might occur, to detect subtle correlations in patient illnesses that could reveal the causes of disease or to elucidate which treatment options were the most effective for a set of symptoms.

 Cloud Computing Offers Flexibility and Scales Easily

-Cloud computing offers additional flexibility through the typical pay-as-you-go cost structure associated with data storage.
-When health care facilities build their own data storage solutions, they must estimate how much capacity they need and invest their own money to increase that capacity as they begin to run out of storage space.
+Cloud computing in healthcare also offers additional flexibility through the typical pay-as-you-go cost structure associated with data storage.
+When healthcare facilities build their own data storage solutions, they must estimate how much capacity they need and invest their own money to increase that capacity as they begin to run out of storage space.
 With cloud-based solutions, a simple call to your service provider is all that’s needed to expand your data storage capacity to the levels you need.

-Cloud Computing Enhances Patient Safety
+Cloud Computing in Healthcare Enhances Patient Safety

 This protected the patient from being over-prescribed medications that could have caused her serious harm and saved the hospitals significant money, as they were able to avoid subjecting the patient to testing that she had recently conducted at other facilities.

-Cloud Computing Will Enhance Medical Research
+Cloud Computing to Drive Medical Research

-In the same way that cloud computing will enable health care providers to leverage big data and analytics in administration of their facilities, medical researchers of the future will benefit significantly from the digitization of health care information through cloud-based data storage.
+In the same way that cloud computing will enable healthcare providers to leverage big data and analytics in administration of their facilities, medical researchers of the future will benefit significantly from the digitization of healthcare information through cloud-based data storage.

 In addition to the accumulation of massive data sets, the cloud allows medical researchers to leverage huge amounts of computing power that were previously inaccessible.

 As recently as 2005, a medical researcher who wanted to analyze a large data set would have to request time at one of the nation’s supercomputing centers, waiting weeks on a waiting list before getting their chance.
 With the cloud, researchers can leverage supercomputer-like analytical power on their own time, and at a fraction of the cost.

-Cloud Computing Will Drive Data Interoperability
+Cloud Computing in Healthcare Will Drive Data Interoperability

-A growing number of product developers are building IoT-enabled devices for the health care industry, and without an accepted standard for communication and data transfer between devices, we’re missing out on many of the benefits of a connected health care environment.
+A growing number of product developers are building IoT-enabled devices for the healthcare industry, and without an accepted standard for communication and data transfer between devices, we’re missing out on many of the benefits of a connected healthcare environment.

-As developers work towards a world where wearable connected devices, mobile health applications and electronic health records can interface freely, facilitating rapid data transfer and analysis that drives patient care outcomes, cloud computing will provide the primary platform for the storage and maintenance of all that data.
+As developers work towards a world where wearable connected devices, mobile health applications and electronic health records can interface freely, facilitating rapid data transfer and analysis that drives patient care outcomes, cloud computing in healthcare will provide the primary platform for the storage and maintenance of all that data.